menzenski/menzenski.github.io/_posts/2014-03-14-russian-stopwords.md

 Removing stopwords from an English text is straightforward.
 English is the language of the internet, and as such enjoys a wide array of resources such as text analysis tools.
 English also benefits from its relative morphological simplicity: almost every word in a list of English stopwords appears in a single form.
 For instance, *the* is just *the*; it doesn't change to a different form if it's used with a plural noun, or a noun used as a direct object.

 In Russian, however, the situation is very different.
+Unlike English words, Russian words frequently occur in many different forms depending on their usage, and this means that Russian text-analysis tools need to be more sophisticated.
+My next post will look more closely at some of the difficulties that arise when trying to automate the analysis of Russian text.